H2CO3/Sparkling/doc/semantics.md

 keyword, which is synonymous with `var`.
 An example of the alternate form is `let x = 3, y = 2;`

-§2.11.2.
+§2.10.2.
 It is illegal to declare a variable that has the name of a variable which already exists (which is already visible) in a scope inside the same function.
 If, however, within a certain function body, a variable is declared with the same name as one of the variables in the closure of the function, then the newly declared variable - which has narrower scope - shadows (hides) the original variable in the closure.

-§2.11.3.
+§2.10.3.
 Comma-separated variable declarations happen in their syntactic order (i. e. the first declaration is compiled first, then the second, etc.)

-§2.12.
-The global constant declaration statement (`const-statement`).
-The constant declaration statement defines a named global value.
+§2.11.
+The external declaration statement (`extern-statement`).
+The external declaration statement defines a named global value.
 The value that is associated with the name cannot be changed after its initialization.

-§2.13.
+§2.12.
 The expression statement (`expression-statement`).
 The expression statement is a statement of which the only purpose is evaluating an expression.
 As a general advice, for clarity's sake, the top-level expression of an expression statement should only be a function call, an